-- (1) The objective of this clause is to deliver the highest standard of sustainable architecture and urban design. - (2) This clause applies to development consisting of the erection of a new building, the substantial redevelopment or the substantial refurbishment of an existing building or the conversion of an existing building that: - (a) is on land that is located in business and industrial zones and Zone R4 High Density Residential, and is consisting of any of the following: - i) Residential accommodation of at least 3 or more storeys (not including levels below ground level (existing) or levels that are less than 1.2 metres above ground level (existing) that provide for car parking). - ii) Development that varies the maximum height and/or floor space ratio of an environmental planning instrument by 10% or more, - iii) Commercial premises exceeding 12m in height, - iv) Industrial buildings exceeding 12m in height, - (b) is on land that is located in the Foreshore Scenic Protection Area as identified on the Foreshore Scenic Protection Area Map, and is consisting of any of the following: - i) Bed and breakfast accommodation, - ii) Health services facilities, - iii) Marinas, - iv) Residential accommodation with the exception of secondary dwellings, - Development that varies the maximum height and/or floor space ratio of an environmental planning instrument by 10% or more. - (3) Development consent must not be granted to development to which this clause applies unless the consent authority considers that the development exhibits design excellence in accordance with subclause (4), - (4) In considering whether the development exhibits design excellence, the consent authority must have regard to the following: - (a) whether a high standard of architectural design, materials and detailing appropriate to the building type and location will be achieved, - (b) whether the form and external appearance of the proposed development will improve the quality and amenity of the public domain, - (c) whether the proposed development detrimentally impacts on view corridors, the development has been reviewed by an urban designer or a registered architect appointed from an independent panel as nominated by Georges River
+- (1) The objective of this clause is to deliver the highest standard of sustainable architecture and urban design. - (2) This clause applies to development consisting of the erection of a new building, the substantial redevelopment or the substantial refurbishment of an existing building or the conversion of an existing building that: - (a) is on land that is located in business and industrial zones and Zone R4 High Density Residential, and is consisting of any of the following: - Residential accommodation of at least 3 or more storeys (not including levels below ground level (existing) or levels that are less than 1.2 metres above ground level (existing) that provide for car parking), - ii) Development that varies the maximum height and/or floor space ratio of an environmental planning instrument by 10% or more, - iii) Commercial premises exceeding 12m in height, - iv) Industrial buildings exceeding 12m in height, - (b) is on land that is located in the Foreshore Scenic Protection Area as identified on the Foreshore Scenic Protection Area Map, and is consisting of any of the following: - i) Bed and breakfast accommodation, - ii) Health services facilities, - iii) Marinas, - iv) Residential accommodation with the exception of secondary dwellings, - Development that varies the maximum height and/or floor space ratio of an environmental planning instrument by 10% or more. - (3) Development consent must not be granted to development to which this clause applies unless: - (a) the consent authority considers that the development exhibits design excellence in accordance with subclause (4), and - (b) the development has been reviewed by an urban designer or a registered architect appointed from an independent panel as nominated by Georges River Council. - (4) In considering whether the development exhibits design excellence, the consent authority must have regard to the following: - (a) whether a high standard of architectural design, materials and detailing appropriate to the building type and location will be achieved,